plantarum/celtisSSR/README.md

 - **plantarum.json**: My bibliography database, required only to insert citations into the compiled manuscript.
 - **data_prep.R**: The main script used to read and process the data
-- **american-journal-of-botany.csl**: The American Journal of Botany citation format specification.
+- **systematic-botany.csl**: The Systematic Botany citation format specification.
 Needed only to format citations and the literature cited section of the manuscript.
+- **celtis.pdf**: The manuscript, compiled into a pdf for easier reading.
 - **data/**:
   - **cssr2018-09-06.txt**: microsatellite raw data, in tab-delimited format.
 Sample.Name: code for each sample; Marker: locus; Allele.1-4: